-As an actor, he was in the First National Tour of the 1997 Broadway revival of The King & I that premiered at The Kennedy Center (starring Hayley Mills).
-He played reporter Walker Harris in Lee Blessing’s political drama, Two Rooms, to critical acclaim (directed by Jamie Richards, Theatre Row, NYC).
-Victor originated lead roles in new works by award winning Filipino-American playwrights alongside Obie Award winner Ching Valdes-Aran: Eduardo in the world premiere of Resurrection by Eric Gamalinda, directed by Michael Sexton; and Anghel in The Female Heart by Linda Faigao-Hall, directed by Jamie Richards.
-Under Deborah Hedwall's direction, he has been a member of DHCO acting company residency in Maremma, Italy, where he played Harry Bagley in Caryl Churchill's Cloud 9, Lopakhin in Anton Chekhov's The Cherry Orchard, and Medvedenko/Trigorin in The Seagull.
+As an actor, he was in the First National Tour of the 1997 Broadway revival of The King & I starring Hayley Mills (Kennedy Center).
+He played reporter Walker Harris in Lee Blessing’s political drama, Two Rooms, to critical acclaim (directed by Jamie Richards; Theatre Row, NYC) and Man in Tennessee Williams's two-character play, I Can't Imagine Tomorrow (directed by Gregory Simmons; Ensemble Studio Theater, NYC).
+Victor originated lead roles in new works by award winning Filipino-American playwrights alongside Obie Award winner Ching Valdes-Aran: Eduardo in Resurrection by Eric Gamalinda (directed by Michael Sexton) and Anghel in The Female Heart by Linda Faigao-Hall (directed by Jamie Richards).
+Under Deborah Hedwall's direction, he has been a member of DHCO acting company residency in Maremma, Italy, where he played Harry Bagley in Caryl Churchill's Cloud 9, Lopakhin in Chekhov's The Cherry Orchard, and Medvedenko/Trigorin in The Seagull.
 He has worked at several Off Broadway and regional theatre companies including Ensemble Studio Theatre, The Public Theater, Huntington Theatre, Lark Theatre, Luna Stage, Ma-Yi Theatre, and Queens Theatre in the Park.

 Victor has written for and directed Tony and Olivier Award winner Lea Salonga (Miss Saigon, Les Miserables, Disney’s Aladdin and Mulan) award-winning and critically-acclaimed solo concerts in Manila, Philippines at the PICC (Best Major Concert of the Year, Aliw Awards), in San Francisco at the Nourse Auditorium as well as in New York's legendary venues: Kaleidoscope at The Town Hall, the New York Times acclaimed Back to Before at Café Carlyle, and Lincoln Center’s American Songbook Concert Series at Jazz at Lincoln Center.
 With special permission from Mr. Stephen Sondheim, he wrote and directed Suites by Sondheim, a star-studded concert event at Lincoln Center’s Alice Tully Hall.
 He produced Ms. Salonga's sold-out Carnegie Hall concert debut at Isaac Stern Auditorium.